obscurecat64/obscurecat64.github.io/content/blog/react-learnings-1/index.md

 Notice that no `React.createElement(ComponentA, ...)` or the likes of it is formed here.
 This is why we do not get the same issue as when using `<ComponentA />`.

-I'd also like to add that it's not just a performance thing, and we can demonstrate it with this example [here](https://codesandbox.io/s/optimistic-ully-z92j1?from-embed).
-Try incrementing `ComponentA`'s state via `Component A button`, then try having `App` rerender by clicking on `App button`.
+I'd also like to add that this does not only affect performance.
+I provided this example [here](https://codesandbox.io/s/optimistic-ully-z92j1?from-embed) to demonstrate how you can lose state when defining functional components inside render.

+First, try incrementing `ComponentA`'s state via `Component A button` and have `App` rerender by clicking on `App button`.
 You should see that the state of `ComponentA` is lost everytime `App` rerenders.
+When the old tree is torn down, its state is lost too.

-Now try lifting `ComponentA` out of `App`.
-Everything should work as expected now.
+Now, try lifting `ComponentA` out of `App`.
+You should now see that the state is preserved when `App` rerenders, which is what we expect!

 And that's all I have to share for today!
 It was for me, quite interesting experimenting with the different results and behaviour between invoking a function (`renderContentA()`) and using JSX (`<ComponentA />`).

-If you've read this I thank you very much and I hope you learnt something from this too!
-If you noticed an error in my explanation or any gaps in my understading, or if you simply have some feedback, feel free to drop me an email at wailun18b@gmail.com.
+If you've reach here I thank you very much and I hope you learnt something from this too!
+If you noticed an error in my explanation or any gaps in my understanding, or if you simply have some feedback, feel free to drop me an email at wailun22b@gmail.com.

 Thanks and check back soon again!